-The procedure for calculating SII deferred tax figures for the Company utilises a walkthrough bridge from the figures reported on an FRS 101 basis in the Company Annual Report & Accounts.
-A tax analysis is performed of valuation adjustments made to the financial statements balances to arrive at the SII balance sheet.
-Where these adjustments give rise to a temporary difference under IAS12, a deferred tax asset or liability is recognised in accordance with FRS 101 principles and SII guidance.
+The procedure for calculating Solvency II deferred tax figures for the Company utilises a walkthrough bridge from the figures reported on an FRS 101 basis in the Company Financial Statements.
+A tax analysis is performed of valuation adjustments made to the Financial Statements balances to arrive at the Solvency II Balance Sheet.
+Where these adjustments give rise to a temporary difference under IAS12, a deferred tax asset or liability is recognised in accordance with FRS 101 principles and Solvency II guidance.